openshift/enhancements/enhancements/machine-config/on-cluster-builds.md

   addressing them within the context of RHEL For Edge and RHIVOS is out-of-scope for this enhancement.

+- Giving users the ability to create custom derived OCL images, where they are not required to build their image using our base image.This will potentially be in scope for any future work after OCL is GA and used as the default update path.

 ## Proposal

 ### Workflow Description

-1. The cluster administrator realizes that they need to add custom content to the OS on each of their cluster nodes.
+1. The cluster administrator realizes that they need to add custom content, such as a software agent or device driver to the OS on each of their cluster nodes.

-2. The cluster administrator edits the MachineConfigPool, adding a Containerfile, as well as the one-time setup of what image registry to push the final image to, the credentials needed to push to this registry, etc.
+2. The cluster administrator creates a MachineOSConfig, adding a Containerfile, as well as the one-time setup of what image registry to push the final image to, and the credentials needed to push to this registry, etc.

-3. The BuildController detects that these details are provided and begins a build.
+3. The cluster administrator specifies any machine configuration changes via the MachineConfig object.

+4. The Machine Config Controller will read the MachineConfig, check reconcilability, and create a new rendered-Machineconfig.

+5. The BuildController detects a new build request from the new MachineOSConfig/MachineConfig creation and creates a build.
+A new MachineOSBuild object is created to track the build progress and mark the targeted rendered-MachineConfig.

-4. The built image is pushed to the cluster administrators’ image registry of choice.
+6. The built image is pushed to the cluster administrators’ image registry of choice.

-5. NodeController updates the `desiredImage` annotation on each node within its pool according to its rules such as maximum unavailable nodes, which nodes haven't been updated yet, etc.
+7. NodeController updates the `desiredImage` annotation on each node within its pool according to its rules such as maximum unavailable nodes, which nodes haven't been updated yet, etc.

-6. The MachineConfigDaemon drains the target node, applies the new OS content to the node, and reboots the node upon completion.
+8. The MachineConfigDaemon drains the target node, applies the new OS content to the node, and reboots the node upon completion.

 ### Topology Considerations

 #### Hypershift / Hosted Control Planes

-Hypershift on the other hand, would require distinct configurations for both the host cluster and the guest cluster.
-Additionally, some adaptations would be required to Hypershift in order to traverse the host \<-\> guest cluster barrier. (need to page Hypershift MCO process back in to have a more complete opinion around this).
+The primary use-case for OCL in Hypershift is for the host cluster admins to quickly roll out hotfixes et. al. to all of the guest cluster nodes (in addition to control plane nodes).
+The guest cluster owners do not need to customize their OS.
+Some adaptations would be required to Hypershift in order to traverse the host \<-\> guest cluster barrier.
+It is worth noting that within a Hypershift setup, the management cluster may be several versions behind the guest clusters or may not even be running OpenShift at all.
+Additionally, the guest clusters can each run different versions of OCP, meaning that it would not be appropriate to build a single base image to be used for all guest cluster nodes.
+Instead, images should be built for each guest clusters' OS / extensions image.

+A requirement for Hypershift support is that the API extensions described below should be namespaced since, to my understanding, each guest cluster lives within a different namespace of the management cluster.

-#### Standalone Clusters
+#### Disconnected Clusters

 Clusters in disconnected environments will likely require special environment configurations such as a local package mirror, local image registry, etc.
 However, on-cluster builds should continue to work as-is in these environments.

-#### Single-node Deployments or MicroShift"
+#### Single-node Deployments or MicroShift

 Single-Node OpenShift (SNO) should not have any difficulty running the on-cluster build process as-is.
 However, there may be some efficiency